dymmond/lilya/docs/en/docs/middleware.md

 * `HTTPSRedirectMiddleware` - Middleware that handles HTTPS redirects for your application.
 Very useful to be used for production or production like environments.
 * `SessionMiddleware` - Middleware that handles the sessions.
+* `SessionFixingMiddleware` - Middleware that fixes sessions to client ips.
 * `WSGIMiddleware` - Allows to connect WSGI applications and run them inside Lilya.
 A [great example](./wsgi.md) how to use it is available.
 * `XFrameOptionsMiddleware` - Middleware that handles specifically against clickjacking.